learn-co-curriculum/phase-3-nested-hash-iteration/README.md

       email: "jon_snow@thewall.we",
       favorite_ice_cream_flavors: ["chocolate", "vanilla"]
     },
-    "Freddy Mercury" => {
+    "Freddie Mercury" => {
-      name: "Freddy",
+      name: "Freddie",
-      email: "freddy@mercury.com",
+      email: "freddie@mercury.com",
       favorite_ice_cream_flavors: ["strawberry", "cookie dough", "mint chip"]
     }
   }
 end
 ```

-Your good buddy Freddy Mercury has recently developed a strawberry allergy!
+Your good buddy Freddie Mercury has recently developed a strawberry allergy!
 You
 need to delete `"strawberry"` from his list of favorite ice cream flavors in the
 `remove_strawberry` method.

 Iterate over the `contacts` hash and when you reach the key
-`:favorite_ice_cream_flavors`, remove `"strawberry"` from the Array of Freddy's
+`:favorite_ice_cream_flavors`, remove `"strawberry"` from the Array of Freddie's
 favorite ice cream flavors.

 There are at least two ways you can accomplish this, and for this code along,
 we'll work with the second way.

 1. You can directly iterate over the hash that is the value of the
-   `"Freddy Mercury"` key by calling an enumerator method in
+   `"Freddie Mercury"` key by calling an enumerator method in
-   `contacts["Freddy Mercury"]`.
+   `contacts["Freddie Mercury"]`.

-2. You can set a iterate through the hash and check for `Freddy Mercury` only;
+2. You can set a iterate through the hash and check for `Freddie Mercury` only;
    when you reach the appropriate level, check to see if the key `==` ("is equal
    to") `:favorite_ice_cream_flavors`.
 If it is, check to see if the array of
    flavors contains `"strawberry"`.
 If it does, then delete it from the array.